stefmolin/data-morph/docs/tutorials/custom-datasets.rst

     .. code:: console

-       $ data-morph --start-shape path/to/points.csv --target-shape all
+       $ data-morph --start path/to/points.csv --target all